NtRaiseHardError/Reverse-Engineering-101/Tutorials/General/3 - Stack I.md

 # Stack I

 In this tutorial, we'll be going over the concept of the stack.
-This concept will cover the disregarded information over the past two tutorials regarding the `ebp` and `esp` registers as well as the `push` and `pop` instructions.
+This concept will cover the information over the past two tutorials regarding the `ebp` and `esp` registers as well as the `push` and `pop` instructions.
 It is fundamental knowledge that is needed to understand function calls.

 ## Stack Layout